 (1) A party to an arbitration agreement may at any time pay into court a sum of money in satisfaction of a claim to which the agreement applies.

-(2) A person who has paid money into court under paragraph (1) may, without leave, make one further payment increasing the sum paid in by him.
+(2) A person who has paid money into court under subrule (1) may, without leave, make one further payment increasing the sum paid in by him.

 (3) A person who makes any payment into court under this Rule must give notice of the payment to the other parties to the arbitration agreement in Form No. 106 and shall state in the notice whether liability is admitted or denied; and each party receiving the notice must, within 3 days, send to the party who gave the notice a written acknowledgment of its receipt.

 [Rule 12 inserted in Gazette 20 Jun 1986 p.
-2043-4.]
+2043-4; amended in Gazette 28 Jun 2011 p.
+2552.]

 13. Acceptance of money paid into court

-(1) Where money is paid into court under Rule 12(1), the party for the satisfaction of whose claim the money has been paid in (in this Rule referred to as the claimant) may, within 14 days after receipt of the notice of payment or, where more than one payment has been made, within 14 days after receipt of the notice of the last payment, accept the whole sum in satisfaction of the claim by giving to the party who paid the money into court and to the Registrar notice in Form No. 107 signed by the claimant; and thereupon, subject to compliance with paragraph (2), the claimant shall be entitled to receive payment of the accepted sum in satisfaction of his claim.
+(1) Where money is paid into court under Rule 12(1), the party for the satisfaction of whose claim the money has been paid in (in this Rule referred to as the claimant) may, within 14 days after receipt of the notice of payment or, where more than one payment has been made, within 14 days after receipt of the notice of the last payment, accept the whole sum in satisfaction of the claim by giving to the party who paid the money into court and to the Registrar notice in Form No. 107 signed by the claimant; and thereupon, subject to compliance with subrule (2), the claimant shall be entitled to receive payment of the accepted sum in satisfaction of his claim.

-(2) Where the parties consent, or the Registrar is satisfied by affidavit that money paid into court has been duly accepted under paragraph (1), payment of that money shall be made to the claimant or, on his written authority, to his solicitor.
+(2) Where the parties consent, or the Registrar is satisfied by affidavit that money paid into court has been duly accepted under subrule (1), payment of that money shall be made to the claimant or, on his written authority, to his solicitor.

 (3) If the claimant accepts a payment into court in satisfaction of his claim he may, after 4 days from payment out and unless the arbitrator or umpire otherwise directs, tax in the Court his costs incurred to the time of payment into court and no earlier than 48 hours after taxation may, by leave of the Court, sign judgment for his taxed costs.

 [Rule 13 inserted in Gazette 20 Jun 1986 p.
-2044.]
+2044; amended in Gazette 28 Jun 2011 p.
+2552.]

 14. Money remaining in court